claudiusFX/Claudius/README.md

 To see examples of how Claudius is used and learn how it works, we recommend you checkout the [examples library](https://github.com/claudiusFX/claudius-examples), run those, and then try editing the examples to make them do different things!

+## Standard keys

+Mostly Claudius doesn't have any interaction points beyond those you provide, but there are a few:

+* F1 - Show debug overlay
+* F2 - Save a screenshot to a GIF
+* F3 - Save an animation to a GIF

 ## Developing Claudius

 If you want to make open-source contributions to Claudius, you are welcome to do so.
 For that you will need to use the below approach